dmitry-nistratov/accident-statistic/README.md

 # accident-statistic
 React/Redux

-The application displays information about the accidents:
+The application displays the weather forecast for the entered city.

-- the number of all accidents per year
-- severity of the accident
-- the number of accidents per month

 To use my application, you must enter the following commands:

-- npm install
+- yarn install
-- npm start
+- yarn start